-We rescue, care and advocate for abused animals who are victims of the animal agriculture industries (meat, dairy and eggs).
-We have begun this mission rescuing chickens.
-With only one yard for housing, we focus on the smallest, most invisible victims who are in fact among the world's most prolifically abused: 9 billion a year, an unfathomable number, suffer and are killed at the hands of this country's meat industry alone.
-Chickens are the most mocked, the most denigrated... abused at unthinkable volumes, and the beings whom the public is least educated about (i.e. the hidden cruelty of the egg industry.)
-We also feel they are the animals least helped by mainstream "pet-focused" rescues who still often deem them expendable.
-We do hope to give haven to many different species in the future as we grow, but chickens will always be our special focus.
-By tending to those deemed worthless and least deserving of even the barest consideration, we make our statement very clear: compassion must be for ALL.
-Compassion must be relentlessly applied and extended into every nook, crevice and detail of society.
+We rescue, care and advocate for abused animals who are victims of the animal agriculture industries.
+We began this mission rescuing chickens.
+With only one yard for housing, we focus on the smallest, most invisible victims who are in fact among the world's most prolifically abused: 68 billion a year (in 2018)… an unfathomable number suffer and are killed at the hands of this country's meat & egg industry alone.
+Chickens are the most mocked, the most denigrated... abused relentlessly at unthinkable speeds and volumes, and they are the beings about whom the public is least educated.
+We also came to see that they were the beings least assisted by mainstream "pet-focused" rescues who still often treated them as too much trouble and expendable.
+We hope to give haven to many different species in the future as we grow, but chickens will always be our primary focus.
+By tending to those labeled as worthless and considered by society to be the least deserving of even the barest consideration, we hope to make our mission very clear: compassion, kindness and justice must be for ALL.

-We seek to educate about vegan alternatives and share information and resources that help us all to bypass the suffering created for both humans and animals that is inherent in the extremely problematic, unsustainable, unhealthy and destructive animal-based food system.
-Events like Hudson Valley Vegfest, Kingston Animalia, our meetups, activities and fundraising for others - are all about providing joyous opportunities to learn, share, grow, promote veganism, animal rights, vegan businesses and other organizations, and bring people together for change.
+We seek to educate about vegan alternatives and share information and resources that inspire more people to action and change.
+Large scale events like Hudson Valley Vegfest, Kingston Animalia - and educational presentations at venues such as local libraries and the Culinary Institute of America, as well as our efforts via film screenings, meetups and more - are all about providing joyous opportunities to learn, share, grow, promote veganism, animal rights, and support the growth of vegan businesses and a compassionate economy.
+It’s about bringing people together to inspire change.

-We respect all who come here, no matter your species, race, sexual orientation, gender, religion, age, ability.
-Whether it is a visitor, someone coming to help care for the animals here (be it as volunteer now, or staff in the future) or a new resident needing our assistance, our goal is to create healing and happy space and to interact with the utmost kindness, respect and appreciation for the contributions of all.
-We seek to develop with peers and community a code of conduct and transparency of operation to be implemented that does not in any way allow for abusive treatment, unethical behavior or exploitation of humans or animals.
-This is necessary, to truly be an organization fully devoted to a compassionate mission.
+We respect all who come here, no matter your species, race, sexual orientation, gender identification, faith, age, ability.
+Whether as a visitor, or someone coming to be of service to the animals and mission (be it as volunteer now, or staff in the future) or a new resident needing our assistance, our goal is to create healing and happy space for all.
+We will interact with the utmost kindness, respect and appreciation for the contributions of a community we seek to support and elevate.
+We will continue to develop with board, peers and community an ever-improving code of conduct and transparency of operation that does not in any way allow for abusive treatment, unethical behavior or exploitation of humans or animals.
+This is necessary, to truly be an organization fully devoted to a mission of equality, justice and compassion.

 As volunteers with creative energy we have completed many projects including the following: